Wired and Wireless Network

 Through the use of data cables, a wired network utilizes the Ethernet protocol and enables an individual’s personal computers to transmit data at speeds faster than a wireless router can.
 Utilizing a regular Ethernet cable by itself, it is possible to reach data transfer speeds of up to 100 Megabyte per second.
 Employing a Gigabit Ethernet cable, the data transfer speeds may boost to close to1000 Mbps, which is 10 times faster than the maximum data transfer rate of a regular Ethernet cable.

-There are many benefits of using a home wireless network.
+There are many benefits of using a home wireless network using wifi.
 The primary is the minimal amount of wires and cables passing throughout an office or home.
-A wireless network usually offers a less complicated installation, as the skills of wiring as well as electrical work could be limited, just enough to complete the installation of the wireless network.
+A wireless network usually offers a less complicated installation, as the skills of wiring as well as electrical work could be limited, just enough to complete the installation of the wireless network and WiFi network setup.

 Routers for home networks, also known as broadband routers, are specifically designed to connect the home local area network (LAN) to the Internet with the intent of Internet access sharing.
 Network routers are commonly smaller sized, box-like devices that several computer systems are able to connect to.
 These devices offer several “ports” on the front side and/or back that have the access points for these PC systems.
 They include a power cord plus a group of LED lights to display unit status.
 Broadband routers include more features than conventional routers.
 For instance, they offer DHCP server and proxy support.
 Additionally, the majority of routers feature integrated firewalls and also include a built-in connection point which is more or less comparable to a wired switch.